faab007nl/Web-Addon-UltraEconomy/README.md

+UltraPunishments
-UltraEconomy Web Addon by Faab007NL
+A Web Addon by Faab007.

-SpigotMC Page:

-Description: This web addon displays all of the punishments, Warnings, Users and Reports in a website.
-It uses mysql.
-So you will need to enable mysql plugin side.

-Demo:

-Installation:
+Description
+This web addon displays information about your servers economy.

+Installation
-Download.
+1. Download.
-Extract and upload.
+2. Extract and upload.
-Rename "rename to .htacces" to ".htacces"
+3. Rename "rename to .htacces" to ".htacces"
-Go to the website.
+4. Go to the website.
-Enter the database and user information and click Done Done!
+5. Enter the database and user information and click Done Done!
-Support: Join the ultra customizer Discord and tag me (@Faab007NL#9999)

-Multi Language Support: The web addon support multiple languages

-How to add a language
+Adding a Language

-Go to inc/languages/
+1. Go to inc/languages/
-Copy blank.json.
+2. Copy blank.json.
-Rename it to the 2 digit code of the language.
+3. Rename it to the 2 digit code of the language.
-Then open the new file.
+4. Then open the new file.
-In the spot langname enter the full name of the language Add a translation for every word/sentence.
+5. In the spot, langname, enter the full name of the language
-Done
-If you want the translation to be public send me a DM on Discord. (@Faab007NL#9999)
+6. Add a translation for every word/sentence.
+Done!